nealegajc/Trykasakin/README.md

-# 🚕 TrycKaSaken - Tricycle Booking Platform
+# TrycKaSaken - Tricycle Booking Platform

-A web-based platform for tricycle booking and ride-sharing services, connecting passengers with tricycle drivers in real-time.
+A modern web-based platform for tricycle booking and ride-sharing services, connecting passengers with tricycle drivers in real-time.

-## 📋 Overview
+## Overview

 **TrycKaSaken** is a comprehensive booking system designed to facilitate tricycle transportation services.
 The platform allows passengers to book rides and drivers to accept and manage bookings efficiently.

-## ✨ Features
+## Features

 - **User Authentication**: Secure login and registration for passengers and drivers
 - **Driver Verification**: Admin verification system for driver documents